 Host on a reputable hosting providers

-Rochen, Siteground, InMotion are good hosting service provider to name a few who are specialized in hosting setup favorable for Joomla! websites.
+Rochen, Siteground, InMotion are good hosting service providers to name a few who are specialized in hosting setup favorable for Joomla! websites.
 Furthermore, you could get a good Virtual Private Server (VPS) if you are confident to set up one.
-Digital Ocean and RamNode are two good VPS provider.
+Digital Ocean and RamNode are two good VPS providers.

 Set proper file/folder permission

-Due to the fact that most web servers are in Linux, there must be sufficient knowledge on how to set permissions on files and folders in this operating system.
-Otherwise, setting a permissions incorrectly means that the security of your Joomla! site is blown like a cotton in the air.
+Due to the fact that most web servers are in Linux, there must be sufficient knowledge of how to set permissions on files and folders in this operating system.
+Otherwise, setting permission incorrectly means the security of your Joomla! site is blown like cotton in the air.
 Generally, the permissions of files, folders, and particularly, configuration.php must be set as follows:

 - Set the permissions for your Joomla folders to 755